-This exhibition presents the Art Collector and Gallerist Agnes Widlund.
+This exhibition presented the Art Collector and Gallerist Agnes Widlund.
 Her gallery Samlaren challenged the Stockholm art scene for more than thirty years in the middle of the 1900s.
-Exhibition catalogues and leaflets, press clippings, photos, letters and other examples of material from the archives throw light on an important personality within the art world.
+Exhibition catalogues and leaflets, press clippings, photos, letters and other examples of material from the archives threw light on an important personality within the art world.

 I love art.
 I can’t live without it.